-The main operational risk categories as at the reporting date are IT infrastructure risk, Business Continuity Plan (BCP) failure risk, regulatory and tax failure risk, operational process risk, financial process risk, information security risk and outsourcing risk.
+The main operational risk categories as at the reporting date are IT infrastructure risk, regulatory and tax failure risk, operational process risk, financial process risk, information security risk and outsourcing risk.

-Analysis of the operational risks shows that the majority of the top risks relate to information security, IT infrastructure and BCP failure risks and operational process failure risks.
-This is as expected given the strong reliance ILUK has on its data, IT systems and the significant volume of operational processes carried out.
+Analysis of the operational risks shows that the majority of the top risks relate to information security, IT infrastructure failure risk, regulatory and tax failure and operational process failure risks.
+This is as expected given the strong reliance ILUK has on its data, IT systems and the significant volume of operational processes carried out under a number of regulatory frameworks.